JCMexplains/writing-for-success-2023/textbook.md

-As a general rule, author-year styles like APA care more about the **ideas** of your sources, and so an APA paper typically uses more **summary**.
+As a general rule, author-date styles like APA care more about the **ideas** of your sources.
+As a result, an APA paper typically uses more **summary**.
-Author-page styles like MLA care more about the **exact words** of your sources, and so an MLA paper typically uses more **quotation**.
+Author-page styles like MLA care more about the **exact words** of your sources.
+As a result, an MLA paper typically uses more **quotation**.

 Remember that the MLA is an organization of literature professors, and when we study literature (like a Shakespeare sonnet), the exact words used are very important.

-If you are taking an English, art history, or music appreciation class, chances are that you will be asked to write an essay in MLA format.
+If you are taking an English, art history, or music appreciation class, you may be asked to write an essay in MLA format.

-MLA style uses a citation in the body of the essay that links to the works cited page at the end.
-The in-text citation is offset with parentheses, clearly calling attention to itself for the reader.
-The reference to the author or title is like a signal to the reader that information was included from a separate source.
-It also provides the reader with information to then turn to the works cited section of your essay (at the end) where they can find the complete reference.
-If you follow the MLA style, and indicate your source both in your essay and in the works cited section, you will prevent the possibility of plagiarism.
-If you follow the MLA guidelines, pay attention to detail, and clearly indicate your sources, then this approach to formatting and citation offers a proven way to demonstrate your respect for other authors and artists.
+Like APA style, MLA style uses *in-text citations* in the body of the essay that link to the *bibliography* at the end.
+It has the same goals as APA style---giving credit to others' ideas, allowing your reader to learn more---but documents them in a different way.

 ### General MLA List